-All ministries are approved by either the Christian Ministries Director or the student's Academic Advisor and normally last for a minimum of 12 weeks during the semester.
+All ministries are approved by the Christian Ministries Director and normally last for a minimum of 12 weeks during the semester.
 A pass/fail grade will be given at the end of each semester and recorded on the student's transcript.
 Those students who have not completed all Christian ministry requirements will not be permitted to participate in graduation.